zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/03-sinhala-google.md

 [APZ 20.4] (# apz20.4) {# apz20.4 .ref .apz} "In those embraces"
 In terms of downsizing.
 Matters of "Will the Dhamma be expelled or accepted?"
 Two are devoid of dating, and the other's ideas are disintegrating or dating.
 Not dating because it is inappropriate.
-How about dating as a breakup of other people’s ideas No, that scribe is not omniscient.
+How about dating as a breakup of other people's ideas No, that scribe is not omniscient.
 Dhamma is not self-evident.
 Sangha Supratipanna Not at all.
 Vision is not good The precept is not a well-imposed path Not narcissistic here in purityOr holiness or purity